 A joint degree scheme is an integrated degree programme developed jointly with international partners.
-After completing the programme, the student receives either a joint diploma, or two or more diplomas issued by the partner universities in accordance with Section 47a and Section 81 of Act 111/1998 Sb. (the Higher Education Act), as amended.
-This type of study, introduced by Charles University eight years ago, can take two forms:
+After completing the programme, the student receives either a joint diploma, or two or more diplomas issued by the partner universities in accordance with Section 47a of Act 111/1998 Sb. (the Higher Education Act), as amended.
+This type of study, introduced by Charles University more than twelve years ago, can take two forms:

 The term cotutelle refers to co-tutoring of a concrete doctoral student by supervisors from different universities.
 The student fulfils the requirements of the curriculum at one or the other university, according to an individual cotutelle agreement signed by both universities.
 For more information about cotutelle, see here.